apache/druid/docs/content/Booting-a-production-cluster.md

 The Whirr recipe for Druid is the configuration file `$WHIRR_HOME/recipies/druid.properties`.
 You can edit this file to suit your needs -- it is annotated and self-explanatory.
 Here are some hints about that file:

 * Set `whirr.location-id` to a specific AWS region (e.g., us-east-1) if desired, else one will be chosen for you.
-* You can choose the hardware used with `whirr.hardware-id` to a specific AWS region (e.g., m1.large).
+* You can choose the hardware used with `whirr.hardware-id` to a specific instance type (e.g., m1.large).
 If you don't choose an image via `whirr.image-id` (image must be compatible with hardware), you'll get plain vanilla Linux.
 * SSH keys (not password protected) must exist for the local user.
 If they are in the default locations, `${sys:user.home}/.ssh/id_rsa` and `${sys:user.home}/.ssh/id_rsa.pub`, Whirr will find them.
 Otherwise, you'll have to specify them with `whirr.private-key-file` and `whirr.public-key-file`.
 * Be sure to specify the absolute path of the Druid realtime spec file `realtime.spec` in `whirr.druid.realtime.spec.path`.
 * Two Druid cluster templates (see `whirr.instance-templates`) are provided: a small cluster running on a single EC2 instance, and a larger cluster running on multiple instances.
 The first is a good test case to start with.